 List of Long Mushrooms

-Don’t eat mushrooms or fungi that have not been classified and identified as edible.
+Don’t eat mushrooms or fungi that have not been classified as edible.
 Also make sure to cook all edible fungi before consumption.

 1. Gray Inkcap